Crab Ricotta Fried Ravioli. A versatile recipe that you can make as a pasta dish or fried as party finger food.

-This fried ravioli is a versatile recipe in that it can be served as an entree or as a hors d’ouevre.
+This fried ravioli is a versatile recipe in that it can be served as an entree or as a hors d’oeuvre.
 As an entree, simply boil the ravioli for about 7 minutes and serve with marinara sauce and freshly grated parmesan.

 For the pasta

-2 ¼ cups durum semolina
+- 2 ¼ cups durum semolina

-1 cup all purpose flour
+- 1 cup all purpose flour

-3 large eggs, room temperature
+- 3 large eggs, room temperature

 For the filling